 Joseph Lurio, MD

-Sr. Family Physician, Institute for Family Health; Associate Professor of Family Medicine and Community Health, Icahn School of Medicine at Mt.
-Sinail; Community Preceptor
+Sr. Family Physician, Institute for Family Health; Associate Professor of Family Medicine and Community Health, Icahn School of Medicine at Mount Sinai; Community Preceptor

-As a clinical leader at the Institute for Family Health, Dr. Joseph Lurio brings over 25 years of clinical experience as a family practitioner in underserved communities, as well as significant expertise in quality improvement and health information technology interventions.
+Dr. Lurio has significant expertise in quality improvement and health information technology interventions.
 He combines his technological expertise with more than two decades’ experience as a medical director, and is effective at realizing care improvement projects in real world settings.

 Dr. Lurio’s research interests have been focused in addressing conditions affecting the population he serves (substance abuse, immigrant medicine) as well as the technical problems in maintaining a continuity care practice and coordinating care among various other health care providers (medical informatics).